tum-gis/sddi-security-federation-framework/RS/README.md

 ````

 ### Install Apache Web Server
-The AS operates on HTTPS which requires to also install the `mod_ssl` module.
+The RS operates on HTTPS which requires to also install the `mod_ssl` module.

 ````
 yum -y install httpd mod_ssl